 This type of advertising appears on smartphones and tablets.
 Companies can advertise with SMS after the user opts-in or with display ads in the browser optimized for mobile devices.
 If you run a shoe shop, mobile ads are especially good for advertising to the local audiences with the time-sensitive offers.
 You can create SMS campaigns in no time with SendPulse, and their open rate is extremely high: up to 98%.

 How much does internet advertising cost?

 - Email marketing.
-The average price for 2,000 subscribers start at $27, for 5,000 — at $47, for 10,000 — at $69, for 50,000 — at $253.
-You can send up to 15,000 emails to 2,500 subscribers each month for free in SendPulse.
-The service allows creating email templates and sending trigger emails, and lots of handy features.
+The average price for 2,000 subscribers start at $27, 5,000 — $47, 10,000 — $69 and 50,000 — $253.
+You can send up to 15,000 emails to 500 subscribers each month for free with SendPulse.
+The service allows you to create email templates and send trigger emails, and lots of other handy features.

 - Social media.
-Depending on the industry, Facebook average CPC is $1.86, and CPM is $11.20.
-In Instagram, average cost-per-click is $0.50 - $1.00.
-In more competitive industries like apparel or legal, ads’ cost reaches $3.00 per click.
+Depending on the industry, Facebook's average CPC is $1.86, and CPM is $11.20.
+On Instagram, the average cost-per-click is between $0.50 - $1.00.
+In more competitive industries like apparel or law, the cost of ads can reach $3.00 per click.

 - Web push ads.
 You can utilize this feature for sending rapid promotions and updates for free in SendPulse.

 - Mobile marketing.
 The cost for each SMS is $0.022 in the USA.
 SendPulse allows sending SMS on 800 networks in over 200 countries.